Simsala Grimm

 SimsalaGrimm is a German animated children's television series, consisting of stories based on fairy tales by the Brothers Grimm, Hans Christian Andersen, and other notable authors.
-The series was created by André Sikojev, Stefan Beiten and Claus Clausen, and co-producted by Greenlight Media AG, Norddeutscher Rundfunk, Hahn Film AG, Millimages and Magma Films Ltd.
+The series was created by André Sikojev, Stefan Beiten and Claus Clausen, and co-produced by Greenlight Media AG, Norddeutscher Rundfunk, Hahn Film AG, Millimages and Magma Films Ltd.

 Synopsis

 In each episode of the series, one of the famous classical fairy tales is told in the magical land of Simsala.
 The local characters Yoyo and Doc Croc move between the storyteller and the episode cast, which they tend to help or at least inspire.
 Each episode begins with Yoyo and Doc Croc as toys on a shelf brought to life by a magical book.